 We are enjoying our experiences so much here in Indonesia, I hardly have time to share about them.
-But one of the things I do want to share is our batik print making experience that we did last month in Yogyakarta, a city on the island of Java.
+But one of the things I do want to share is our immersion into Indonesian culture last month, making batik print in Yogyakarta, a city on the island of Java.

 I have always wanted to make batik art.
 The intricate patterns and designs are so beautiful and unique, and the process of making batik print is absolutely interesting.
 While we were in Yogyakarta, we took advantage of two opportunities to learn about and practice this form of Indonesian art.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 The origins of batik art actually stem from Egyptian and Chinese traditions of wax-resist dyeing.
 Even India and Japan had their own form of wax-resist dyeing.
 Indonesia most likely acquired its batik traditions from trade with India and Sri Lanka in the 6th or 7th century.

 Since then, this Indonesian art form has flourished into the refined art form that you see today.
 Many of the ethnic groups throughout Indonesia have their form of batik fabric.
 And Indonesian batik art even has the distinction of being a UNESCO “Masterpiece of Oral and Intangible Heritage of Humanity.”

 Even the colorful and bold wax prints you find throughout Sub-Saharan Africa have their roots in Indonesian batik art.
 In the 19th century, Dutch textile companies introduced their own version of batik print to the African continent, modeled after Indonesian batik art.
 Centuries later, Dutch wax prints are a large part of African modern culture and art.